 While people in the area are feeling that children are unsafe on the streets, Finney (who sometimes goes by the name Finn) and his 11-year-old sister Gwendolyn “Gwen” Blake (played by Madeleine McGraw) fear for their safety inside their own home.
 That’s because their widower father Terrence Blake (played by Jeremy Davies) is a violent alcoholic.
 Terrence is especially brutal to Gwen, because she has psychic abilities that he wants her to deny.
 Gwen’s psychic visions usually come to her in dreams.

 Based on conversations in the movie, viewers find out that Gwen inherited these psychic abilities from her mother, who committed suicide.
 Terrence blames the suicide on these psychic abilities because the kids’ mother (who doesn’t have a name in the movie) claimed that she heard voices.
 Terrence says that these voices eventually told her to kill herself.
 The movie doesn’t go into details about when Terrence became an alcoholic, but it’s implied he’s been on a downward spiral since his wife’s suicide.

 After Bruce disappears, somehow the police find out that Gwen told people about a dream she had that Bruce was abducted by a man driving a black van and carrying black balloons.
-Because two black balloons were found at the place where Bruce was last seen alive (the police did not make the black balloon information available to the public), investigators from the Denver Police Department—Detective Wright (played by E. Roger Mitchell) and Detective Wright (played by Troy Rudeseal)—interview Gwen at school and at her home.
+Because two black balloons were found at the place where Bruce was last seen alive (the police did not make the black balloon information available to the public), investigators from the Denver Police Department—Detective Wright (played by E. Roger Mitchell) and Detective Miller (played by Troy Rudeseal)—interview Gwen at school and at her home.
 She is defiant and defensive over the cops’ suspicions that she knows more than she telling.

 Gwen starts cursing at the cops and swears she has nothing to do with the disappearances of Brandon and the other missing boys.
-When asked to explain how she knew about the black balloons, all Gwen will say is, “Sometimes my dreams are right.”
+When Gwen is asked to explain how she knew about the black balloons, all Gwen will say is, “Sometimes my dreams are right.”
 Terrence is present during this interview.
 He’s nervous and apprehensive that the cops are in his home.
 He’s also angry that Gwen is being disrespectful to the cops.